 \subsection{Comparison with Sprumont's results}

-We explain a series of Sprumont's four papers (\citet{sprumont2013relative,sprumont2018belief,sprumont2019relative,sprumont2023time}) and discuss the relationship to this paper. \citet{sprumont2018belief} introduced the basic framework for our model and characterized belief-weighted Nashian aggregation rules.
-These rules evaluate each act by the weighted product of the normalized utility levels, where the weight is determined with reference to the profile of beliefs.
+We discuss the connection between a series of four papers by \citet{sprumont2013relative,sprumont2018belief,sprumont2019relative,sprumont2025two} and ours. \citet{sprumont2018belief} introduced the framework that we adopt and characterized belief-weighted Nashian aggregation rules.
+These rules evaluate each act by the weighted product of the normalized utility levels, where the weight vector is determined with reference to the profile of beliefs.
 These evaluation rules exhibit inequality aversion with respect to 0--1 normalized utility levels.
-However, as in \citet{nash1950bargaining}, this inequality-averse attitude is only the consequence of the stronger independence axiom with respect to changes in menus, which requires invariance even when it changes the best outcomes for each person.
-That is, the inequality aversion inherent in these Nashian aggregation rules is obtained as a byproduct of axioms not related to fairness.
+However, as in \citet{nash1950bargaining}, this inequality-averse attitude is merely the consequence of a stronger independence axiom with respect to changes in problems, which requires invariance even when the problem expansion is not redundant in the sense that it alters some individual's best outcome.
+That is, the inequality aversion inherent in these Nashian aggregation rules is obtained as a byproduct of axioms unrelated to fairness.
 On the other hand, our theorem derives the relative fair aggregation rules by imposing a property related to ex-ante fairness: \textit{weak preference for mixing}.

-\citet{sprumont2019relative} also characterized the (belief-weighted) relative utilitarian aggregation rules.
-Roughly speaking, Sprumont argued that together with the axioms in Lemma \ref{lem:basic}, Savage's P2 derives relative utilitarianism.
-In contrast, our characterizations of the relative fair aggregation rules (Theorem \ref{thm_relativefair}) showed that by replacing P2 with the moderate axioms, we obtain a class of aggregation rules that can avoid criticisms of utilitarianism.
+\citet{sprumont2019relative} characterized (belief-weighted) relative utilitarianism using Savage's P2, a stronger independence axiom across problems (cf.\ Footnote~\ref{fn:IIE}), and their basic axioms.
+In contrast, our characterization of the relative fair aggregation rules (Theorem~\ref{thm_relativefair}) shows that replacing P2 with our two moderate axioms yields a class of aggregation rules that can address the criticisms of utilitarianism (note that we employ different independence and continuity axioms).
 Moreover, by modifying one of our new axioms, we have provided another characterization of the relative utilitarian aggregation rules studied in \citet{sprumont2019relative}.
-For another characterization of the relative utilitarian aggregation rule under uncertainty, see \citet{brandl2021belief}, which characterized an ex-post version of relative utilitarianism where the social belief is the arithmetic mean of the individuals' beliefs.